 Study abroad planning is much more challenging.
 Short answer is NO, do not plan on China for this summer.
 Fall 2020 is unknown.
 At this point, all travel is strongly discouraged to mainland China (including a US Department of State issued a Level 4 Travel Advisory) so universities have appropriately temporarily suspended their study abroad programs for that region.
 Hong Kong, Macau, Taiwan, Korea or Japan are still viable options at this point.

-The only reasons to test for COVID-19 are if you have fever or cough/shortness of breath AND have either traveled to mainland China OR had close contact with someone known to have COVID-19 within the last two weeks.
+At this time (February 22, 2020), the only reasons to test for COVID-19 are if you have fever or cough/shortness of breath AND have either traveled to mainland China OR had close contact with someone known to have COVID-19 within the last two weeks.

 Meanwhile, our 2019-2020 flu season is in full swing.
 Sadly, the CDC reports we’ve had 14,000 deaths (including 92 children) so far this season.
 There have been an estimated 26 MILLION cases of flu, leading to 250,000 hospitalizations and 14,000 total deaths.
 Not to minimize the concern about COVID-19, but for perspective: right now, there are roughly 70,000 total cases and close to 1666 deaths from COVID-19.
 We have had 15 cases in the United States.
 And to hopefully further reduce anxiety, know that 80% of all COVID-19 infections have mild symptoms.